Cray-HPE/node-images/README.md

 ## Node Images

 In the previous step a VirtualBox image, Qemu image, or both were created in `output-sles15-base`.
-The sles15-node-images stage builds on top of that to create functional images for Kubernetes and Ceph.
+The ncn-node-images stage builds on top of that to create functional images for Kubernetes and Ceph.

 ### Prerequisites
 N/A

 ### Build
 Execute the following command from the top level of the project
-* Run `packer build -force -var 'ssh_password=something' boxes/sles15-node-images/`
+* Run `packer build -force -var 'ssh_password=something' boxes/ncn-node-images/`

 To only build VirtualBox, run the following command.
-* Run `packer build -only=virtualbox-ovf.* -force -var 'ssh_password=something' boxes/sles15-node-images/`
+* Run `packer build -only=virtualbox-ovf.* -force -var 'ssh_password=something' boxes/ncn-node-images/`

 To only build QEMU, run the following command.
-* Run `packer build -only=qemu.* -force -var 'ssh_password=something' boxes/sles15-node-images/`
+* Run `packer build -only=qemu.* -force -var 'ssh_password=something' boxes/ncn-node-images/`

 If you want to view the output of the build, disable `headless` mode:
-* Run `packer build -force -var 'ssh_password=something' -var 'headless=false' boxes/sles15-node-images/`
+* Run `packer build -force -var 'ssh_password=something' -var 'headless=false' boxes/ncn-node-images/`

 Once the images are built, the output will be placed in the `output-sles15-images` directory in the root of the project.